exercism/v3/languages/csharp/docs/examples/new-concept-exercise-arrays.md

 This Concepts Exercise's Concepts are:

-- `basic-collections`
+- `collections-basic`
-- `basic-arrays`
+- `arrays-basic`

 ## Prequisites

 As an array is a collection type, it holds zero or more instances of another type.
 That means it _has_ to depend on one or more other types.
 In this exercise, we'll use the `int` data type for that, which is both interesting enough and easy to work with.
-The `int` data type is introduced in the `basic-numbers` concept.
+The `int` data type is introduced in the `numbers-basic` concept.

 This Concept Exercise's prerequisites Concepts are:

-- `basic-numbers`
+- `numbers-basic`

 ## Implementing